dcatan89/Aquaint/README.md

 [Aquaint](https://aquaint.herokuapp.com/)

 ## Technologies Used:
--React
+- React
--babel JSX loader
+- babel JSX loader
--webpack (for compiling)
+- webpack (for compiling)
--multer(for fileuploads)
+- multer(for fileuploads)
--Node.js
+- Node.js
--Express (for routing)
+- Express (for routing)
--PostgresQL
+- PostgresQL
--HTML/CSS
+- HTML/CSS
-BootStrap
+- BootStrap
-Google API
+- Google API
--dotenv
+- dotenv

 ## Features:
--User Can Create Profile
+- User Can Create Profile
--User Can Upload a Profile Pic
+- User Can Upload a Profile Pic
--User Can Enable and pinpoint location
+- User Can Enable and pinpoint location
--User Can Match with other users
+- User Can Match with other users
--User Can Reject another user
+- User Can Reject another user
--User Can View their matchlist
+- User Can View their matchlist
--User Can View individual profiles
+- User Can View individual profiles
--User Can Update their profile info and picture
+- User Can Update their profile info and picture
--User Can Delete matches off friendslist
+- User Can Delete matches off friendslist

 ### Strech Features:
 I would like to include sms messaging using Twilio for event planning, and possibly some kind of video chat feature using Socket.IO